-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
+You have suffered a water loss.
 While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Never use the vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Never use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Appliances/Electronics: Don’t any stereo, TV or other electrical appliances until they have been inspected by a professional.
+- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been inspected by a professional.
 If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Carpets: Avoid walking or tracking on carpet if possible.
+- Carpets: Avoid walking on carpet if possible.
 Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected rooms to focus smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to focus smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.